Nidhi3338/TATA--visulization-project/README.md

 2.side by side chart top 10 countries , quantity , and renvue
 3. map find invice max country used
 4. column top 10 by country in descinding order

+## Task 4
+- storytelling
+- -It is important to explain your thought process and ideas in a clear and straightforward way.
+You are also required to clearly present the analysis of all four questions from the previous task.
+- When writing your script, you should speak about your entire process, including the initial data load and clean-up steps so that your leaders know you’ve done your due diligence in providing error-free analysis.
+-Data analysis provides heaps of information but remember to focus on the information that is most important to your leaders.
+- make a script and record a video